- Clean Energy Research Group

-Research and Supervision Fields
+Research and Supervision Fields:

 -Non-electoral Political Participation

--Political Engagement of Minority and Marginal groups
+-Political Engagement of Minority and Marginal Groups

 -Anti-immigrant Attitudes and Ethnic Prejudice

 -Field Experimental Methods

--Public Policy & Democratic Governance
+-Public Policy and Democratic Governance

 Central to most of my work is how we can encourage people who don’t typically vote or participate in politics to do so, in order to increase their voice in politics.
 I study how individuals become politically interested, knowledgeable and informed, and how political actors can mobilize individuals to be politically active.
 In my research, I also pay particular attention to the role of group identities and interactions with others in fostering political engagement.